-If you’re a fan of water-based lubricants, you probably know that they’re not just for use in the bedroom.
+If you’re a fan of water-based lubricants, you probably know they’re not just for use in the bedroom.
 They also make great massage oils and personal lubricants.
-However, if it spills on your sheets or clothing, it can be difficult to remove.
+However, removing it can be difficult if it spills on your sheets or clothing.

 Does KY Jelly Stain Sheets?

 Yes, KY Jelly stain sheets.
 The ingredients in KY Jelly are water, glycerine, and propylene glycol.
 You should always wash your sheets after use to remove any residue from the lubricant.
 If you don’t wash them, the oil can become sticky and cause other problems with your bedding.
 It can even attract dust mites and other allergens that affect your health.

 Q: Can water-based lube stains be removed from latex sheets?